Crown Lands Act 1702

 The Crown Lands Act 1702 (1 Ann. c.
 1) is an act of the Parliament of England, originally entitled An Act for the better Support of Her Majesties Houshold and of the Honour and Dignity of the Crown.

+Provisions

+The act allowed the monarch to only receive the income from the Duchy of Lancaster and not the capital.
+The legislation has been amended, so that the Duchy has been removed from the legislation.

 As of 2025, the act is still partly in force in England and Wales.